 In fact, just this year, University of Exeter researchers discovered that using antibiotics longer than needed creates a tipping point where germs become resistant to their effects.
 This new research suggests that reducing the length of the antibiotic course helps lower the risk of resistance.
 And when it comes to factory farms, this is definitely not what is going on.
 On these types of industrial farms, animals are generally given drugs even when they’re not ill.

 Epidemiologists have clearly linked the excessive use of antibiotics in farm animals to infections detected in humans.
-For example, scientists detected an infection called methicillin-resistant Staphylococcus aureus (MRSA) in beef, turkey, chicken and pork.
-MRSA is a bacteria that contributes to infections of the skin, connective tissue, and sometimes bones, heart and blood vessels.
-Since MRSA is resistant to many antibiotic medications, it can sometimes continue to spread throughout the body as bacteria make their way through the bloodstream and into pockets where they can quickly reproduce leading to pneumonia, sepsis and blood stream infections.
+For example, scientists detected an infection called methicillin-resistant Staphylococcus aureus (MRSA) in beef, turkey, chicken, and pork.
+MRSA is a bacteria that contribute to infections of the skin, connective tissue, and sometimes bones, heart and blood vessels.
+Since MRSA is resistant to many antibiotic medications, it can sometimes continue to spread throughout the body as bacteria make their way through the bloodstream and into pockets where they can quickly reproduce leading to pneumonia, sepsis and bloodstream infections.
 Exposure to another type of bacteria, E.coli, in animals is associated to sepsis as well as urinary tract infections in humans.

 The use of antibiotics in beef is also having an extremely negative impact on the environment.
-When farm animals are given antibiotics, this leads to contamination of manure, soil and water.
+When farm animals are given antibiotics, this leads to contamination of manure, soil, and water.
 When this contaminated manure and soil is used for growing plant-based food, the antibiotic chain continues.
-For example, crops like corn, potatoes and lettuce have have all tested positive for the antibiotic sulfamethazine in plant tissue.
+For example, crops like corn, potatoes, and lettuce have all tested positive for the antibiotic sulfamethazine in plant tissue.

 Meat Quality and Quantity